Fall Teaching Institute

 This inaugural 2014 Center for Mindfulness Fall Teaching Institute (FTI) is an intensive, multi-dimensional professional education and training program led by pioneering leaders in the field of Mindfulness-Based Stress Reduction (MBSR).

 With continuous programming through September, October and November, the Fall Teaching Institute has residential, non-residential, and web-based options geared towards your participation.
+All programs and confernces will be held at the Center for Mindfulness, on the Maple Avenue Campus of the University of Massachusetts Medical School in Shrewsbury, MA.

 The central aim of the Fall Teaching Institute is to advance best practice standards and principles in mindfulness-based stress reduction for MBSR teachers, MBSR teachers-in-training, and MBSR Teacher Trainers.
 The long-term objective is to further the formation of a new generation of MBSR Teachers, Supervising Teachers and Teacher Trainers while offering advanced continuing education for seasoned MBSR teachers.